East Asian Studies

 Most of our students spend a semester or a summer in study abroad programs.
 Mount Holyoke College has affiliated programs or exchanges in China at Shanghai University of Finance and Economics, Peking University (summer), and University of Hong Kong; in Japan at the Associated Kyoto Program (year) and the Japan Women’s University; and in South Korea at the Ewha Womans University and the Sookmyung Women’s University.

-Asian studies majors and minors graduate to pursue careers in fields as varied as law, education, business, NGOs, journalism, the arts, government service, and graduate study.
+East Asian Studies majors and minors graduate to pursue graduate studies and careers in fields as varied as law, education, business, NGOs, journalism, the arts, and government service.

 Minors in Chinese and Japanese are available; see their own sections of the catalog.